UCL/TDMS/tdms/tests/system/README.md

   illsetup: True
   # Whether the time-domain field needs to be computed prior to defining the scattering matrix and other material properties.
 Defaults to False if not present.
   calc_tdfield: True
-  # One of pstd (pseudo-spectral time domain), fdtd (finite difference time domain).
-The time-propagation solver method to use.
-Defaults to fdtd if not present
-  solver_method: pstd
-  # One of cubic (cubic) or bli (band-limited).
-The interpolation method to use when extracting field values at spatial locations off the computational grid.
-Defaults to cubic if not present.
-  interpolation: cubic

   # This key starts another block, which contains the details of all the runs within this system test that use foo.mat as their input
   runs: